rajeshv23/twydev.github.io/_posts/2019-07-28-aws-associate-developer.md

 - after resizing, need to repartition the drive

 ### Snapshot
-- snapshot only take the actual space of the data, not the entire EBS volue
+- snapshot only take the actual space of the data, not the entire EBS value
 - used for backups
 - used for migration (resizing down, changing volume type, encrypting, changing AZ)